About the Journal

 All manuscripts submitted to ECOCYCLES are reviewed by the experts in the particular field and peer review judgements have to be as objective as the manuscript's subject allows.
 Manuscripts are evaluated confidentially, exclusively on the basis of the paper's scientific merit.
 ECOCYCLES adopts the single blind review process.
 The decision on the manuscript is based on two or more reviews.
-Reviewers are expected to identify uncited relevant work(s), and point out the overall strengths and weaknesses of the articular and any particular weaknesses that may be present.
-Throughout the review process the anonymity of the referees should be preserved.
+Reviewers are expected to identify uncited relevant work(s), and point out the overall strengths and weaknesses that may be present.
+Throughout the review process, the anonymity of the referees should be preserved.

 Authors, after uploading their manuscript, may suggest names they wish to exclude from the list of possible reviewers of their paper.

-The Editorials of ECOCYCLES have a "zero tolerance on plagiarism" policy.
+The Editorials of ECOCYCLES have a "zero tolerance for plagiarism" policy.
 Plagiarism issues are checked by the reviewers and by the online Dupli Checker (duplichecker.com) tool.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 LICENCE: Creative Commons Attribution 4.0 International (CC BY 4.0)

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 Publications in the journal are also reposited in REAL (the searchable repository of the Library of the Hungarian Academy of Sciences), in the Index Copernicus International, and in the Directory of Open Access Journals (DOAJ).